galatanovidiu/OAuthPassport-For-WordPress/readme.txt

 == Installation ==

+**Note: This is an alpha release.
+Install only in development/testing environments.**

 1. Upload the plugin files to `/wp-content/plugins/oauth-passport/` or install through WordPress admin
 2. Activate the plugin through the 'Plugins' screen
 3. Navigate to **Settings > OAuth Passport** to configure
+4. If rewrite rules don't work, go to Settings > Permalinks and click Save
 4. Register your first OAuth client to get started

 = Manual Installation =